trevor229/auto_rx_discord_webhook/README.md

 # auto_rx_discord_webhook
 Script that listens for Horus UDP packets from radiosonde_auto_rx and notifies of launched sondes via discord webhook

 This script is meant to be run on the same Pi you have auto_rx running on.
 I run the script (Python 3) using systemd and the included service file.
 I will admit its not great, and it only keeps a volatile list of sonde IDs in a dict, but considering the turnaround time of sondes, it should be fine.
-At worst, stopping and re-running gives another webhook embed ¯\_(ツ)_/¯
+At worst, stopping and re-running gives another webhook embed.

 ## Requirements
 * discord_webhook